Koko-66/green_bean_shop/README.md

 ## <a name="models-and-flow"></a>Models and functional design

 The website data about the user, products, orders and all other relevant data are stored in a Postgres relationship database.
-The database model comprises the following main tables:
+The database model comprises of the following main tables:

   ### Product:
   `Product` model stores all the main information about the product and relates to the following supporting models: `Type` (type of product), `Size`, `Color` and `Category`. `Type` is required for each product and is used for their top level categorisation as well as in the generated SKU.
 All other supporting models are optional and can be left blank.
 This way the site owner has greater flexibility when adding new products and allows to easily scale up the product range, i.e. add new products that do not have different sizes or colours.
 Each of these supporting models also includes a `slug` for use in references within the code to prevent errors.